 – Black belt should be worn if necessary to keep pants at appropriate waistline

-– Lands’ End black, gray, or khaki pants, skorts, or skirts.
+– Lands’ End black, gray, or khaki pants, shorts, skorts, or skirts.
 Skirts must be worn with black or gray leggings, tights, or biker shorts (biker shorts not seen below skirt hem)

 Shoes- Black, Closed toe and a back to the shoe, clean